istio/istio.io/content/docs/ops/setup/injection/index.md

 the webhooks `namespaceSelector` mechanism.
 Injection can also be enabled and disabled per-pod with an annotation.

-Whether or not a sidecar is injected is depends on three pieces of configuration and two limitations:
+Whether or not a sidecar is injected depends on three pieces of configuration and two limitations:

 Configuration:
 * webhooks `namespaceSelector`